kirankumarkommu007/EMS/README.md

 8. **Access the Application**
    - Once the application is running, you can access it at `http://localhost:3002/hello`.
-   - this is public api to check whether the project is running
+   - this is public api to check whether the project is running you can see message "hi this is ems application"